Healthy Homes Assessment Kenepuru

 What We Do

-As building inspectors we handle all components of professional home inspections.
-We’re here to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we handle all elements involved in specialist house examinations.
+We’re here to ensure you make the best choice when it comes to purchasing your next property.

-We are specialised in a range of services to make sure that you are fully informed of the condition of any property you might be thinking of buying or selling in addition to other solutions.
+We specialise in a variety of solutions to ensure you are completely aware of the state of any property you could be thinking of buying or selling along with other solutions.

-With our systemised approach to your inspection of your home and the latest software technology with digital photos embedded into your Report, you are able to actually see any issues that may be identified.
-Thanks to our detailed report, it is no wonder we receive so many clients who recommend our service to family and friends.
+Our systematic method of conducting your home inspection and the latest software technology with digital photos embedded into the Report, you can actually see any issues that could be found.
+Because of our detailed reporting it’s not surprising that we receive so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports